alexisbourdais/ChloroBras/README.md

 Each of the following parameters can be specified as command line options or in the config file

-Beware of quotes when necessary and do not forget to modify the path when necessary
+Beware of quotes and do not forget to modify the path when necessary

 ### Test_assembler